krasheninnikov/krasheninnikov.github.io/about.md

 <!-- I'm interested in designing AI systems that do what we want them to do, and am hoping to ensure that AI's long-term impact on humanity is positive. -->
 <!-- I’m hoping to ensure that powerful AI systems of the future do what we want them to do, with the aim of increasing the likelihood of AI having a positive long-term impact on humanity. -->

-I earned my master's degree in AI from the University of Amsterdam, and had the opportunity to work with UC Berkeley's <a href="https://humancompatible.ai/">Center for Human-Compatible AI</a> during and after my studies.
+I earned my master's degree in AI from the University of Amsterdam, and had the opportunity to work with <a href="https://humancompatible.ai/about">UC Berkeley's Center for Human-Compatible AI</a> during and after my studies.
 I also spent a year working on deep RL and robotics at Sony AI Zurich.

 <!-- # Publications